tiprqinzj/paper_MPS1/README.md

 - create a new folder named **desmond_md** and `cd` to it
 - create a new sub-folder named **build_system**, prepare three initial structures obtained from the Glide XP docking, that is **4zeg_CFI-402257_initial.pdb**, **4zeg_compd01_initial.pdb**, and **4zeg_compd10_initial.pdb**
 - Build desmond MD solvent systems of the initial structures
-  - prepare the input parameter file **desmond_system_build.msj**, containing the parameters of adding counterion ions, adding solvent box, assigning solven model, assigning forcefield, and adding salts
+  - prepare the input parameter file **desmond_system_build.msj**, containing the parameters of adding counterion ions, adding solvent box, assigning solvent model, assigning forcefield, and adding salts
   - transfer the input *.pdb* file to *.mae* file
   - execute system builder to obtain the desmond MD input file **desmond_setup_4zeg_CFI-402257-out.cms**
 - the other two system files **desmond_setup_4zeg_compd01-out.cms** and **desmond_setup_4zeg_compd10-out.cms** can be obtained by the similar commands (change the input and output file names, job name)